pyomeca/bioptim/README.md

 sol = ocp.solve(solver)
 ```
 If you feel fancy, you can even activate the online optimization graphs!
-However, for such an easy problem, `Ipopt` won't leave you the time to appreciate the realtime updates of the graph...
+However, for such an easy problem, `Ipopt` will not leave you the time to appreciate the real-time updates of the graph...
 For a more complicated problem, you may also wish to visualize the objectives and constraints during the optimization
 (useful when debugging, because who codes the right thing the first time).
 You can do it by calling
 ```python